undomained/teds/doc/contributing.rst

    bash clang_format_check.py <clang-format>

-in the root source directory where ``<clang-format>`` is the ``clang-format`` executable.
+in the root source directory where :command:`<clang-format>` is the :command:`clang-format` executable.
 If the script returns a diff then there are source code formatting errors which should be resolved before committing.

-The second tool, called ``clang-tidy``, is a Clang based C++ linter for diagnosing style violations, interface misuse, and violations of best practices.
-Just like with regression tests, before comitting, it would be good to run ``clang-tidy`` on the source code but it is not enforced at the moment because it will require some effort to make the code fully compliant.
+The second tool, called :command:`clang-tidy`, is a Clang based C++ linter for diagnosing style violations, interface misuse, and violations of best practices.
+Just like with regression tests, before comitting, it would be good to run :command:`clang-tidy` on the source code but it is not enforced at the moment because it will require some effort to make the code fully compliant.

-CMake has built-in support for ``clang-tidy`` so all you need to do is run
+CMake has built-in support for :command:`clang-tidy` so all you need to do is run

 .. code-block:: bash